When Switzerland's Youth Stunned the World at the 2009 Under-17 World Cup

 Xhaka did score in the World Cup, albeit a consolation goal as France thumped Switzerland 5-2 in Salvador, Brazil.
 Five days earlier, Switzerland did defeat Ecuador to open World Cup play.
 It came from Seferovic, and his 93rd-minute goal became Ecuador - the latest game-winning goal in a World Cup group stage match.
-This goal came just over a year after Seferovic scored a late goal to break a scoreless tie against Cyprus in a World Cup qualifier.
+This goal came nearly a year after Seferovic scored a winning goal late against Cyprus in a World Cup qualifier.

-Since 2009, one thing is clear about Switzerland's achievement: its multicultural influences were significant in 2014, but that would not have been possible without the success of 2009.
-Switzerland's success is all about incorporating the impacts that we have, no matter who people are, but rather who people play for that counts.
+In the ten years since the triumph in Nigeria, Switzerland's achievement was a testament to its multicultural influences that were significant in 2014.
+Switzerland's success in 2009 is all about incorporating the impacts that we have, no matter who people are, but instead whom people play for that counts.

 2009 FIFA U-17 World Cup Nigeria